 The proposal represents the provision of a single storey kitchen extension.
 The existing kitchen is shown on the "Existing Conditions" drawing 2007-1441B-44.
-This shows that the kitchen is poorly lit.
+This shows that the kitchen is poorly lit as it receives little natural light.
 It has two small windows at the front of the house and borrowed light from the sunroom.
-Because of this, it does not work well as a kitchen and the applicants have been forced to rethink the layout of their home.
+Because of this, the room does not work well as a kitchen and the applicants have been forced to rethink the layout of their home.
 The application proposes the erection of a single storey extension at the rear of the sun room to accommodate a new kitchen.